ac20/BandSelectionDilationDistances/README.md

-# BandSelectionDilationDistances
+# Band Selection Using Dilation Distances

-Band Selection Using Dilation Distances.
+In this project we try to obtain a **SUBSET** of bands which preserve essential information in **ALL** bands.